Goodrich Castle, Goodrich

 Unpublished Report: Shoesmith, R. 07/1989.
 Goodrich Castle, Herefordshire.
 A feasibility study and research design for a major publication.
 City of Hereford Archaeology Committee.
 54. City of Hereford Archaeology Committee.
 54.

-Unpublished Report: Shoesmith, Ron.
-04/2008.
+Unpublished Report: Shoesmith, R. 04/2008.
 Goodrich Castle, Herefordshire.
 The Barbican: Removal of the Shop and Ticket Kiosk.
+English Heritage.

 Unpublished Report: Doyle, D. 10/2008.
 Goodrich Castle Solar Arch Pier Capital and Remedial Work..
 Archaeological Investigations Ltd. 805.